mozilla/gecko-dev/toolkit/components/glean/docs/dev/testing.md

 **Note:** Running the `tt(c)` suite in this way ignored skip directives in the manifest.
 This means that you might run tests that are not expected to succeed on your platform.
 Check `toolkit/components/telemetry/tests/marionette/tests/client/manifest.ini` for details.

+## Artifact-build-only failures -- testing JOG

+In the event of artifact-build-only failures, you may need to test the runtime metric registration subsystem, [JOG](jog).

+[Its documentation](jog) has detailed instructions on how to go about doing this.